tofuadmiral/marquis/README.md

  YHacks 2018 App for the Goldman Sachs Marquee Challenge
  ## YHack 2018 -- Yale University

- Marquis is tackling Goldman Sach's challenge at YHacks 2018 to utilize their GLobal Investment Research Factor Percentiles
+ Marquis is tackling Goldman Sach's challenge at YHacks 2018 to utilize their Global Investment Research Factor Percentiles

  ## About
  The aim of Marquis is to equalize the investment landscape for those with limited access to real time information.